-Step #4 | Ongoing Reflection & Assessment: SOWK 403 Practice 3
+Step #4 | Ongoing Reflection & Assessment: SOWK 401 Professionalism Seminar

-In SOWK 403 Practice 3, students will again reflect upon their own professional readiness using the Inventory for Professional Readiness Tool and assess the progress they have made on their goals since SOWK 301 Practice 1.
-The SOWK 403 Practice 3 instructor will also utilize this tool to assess each student for professional readiness.
-In SOWK 301 and 403, this tool will be embedded in Tevera software which students must secure in SOWK 301 in preparation for practicum internships.
+In SOWK 401, Professionalism Seminar, students will again reflect upon their own professional readiness using the Inventory for Professional Readiness Tool and assess the progress they have made on their goals since SOWK 301 Practice 1.
+The SOWK 401 Professionalism Seminar instructor will also utilize this tool to assess each student for professional readiness.
+In SOWK 301 and 401, this tool will be embedded in the course D2L shell with the verification survey administered via Qualtrics.
+Students must also obtain the Experiential Learning Cloud software in SOWK 301 in preparation for practicum internships.